spdx/spdx-spec/README.md

-# The System Package Data Exchange (SPDX®) Specification
+# The System Package Data Exchange™ (SPDX®) Specification

-The System Package Data Exchange (SPDX®) specification is an open standard designed to represent systems containing software components as Software Bill of Materials (SBOMs).
+The System Package Data Exchange™ (SPDX®) specification is an open standard designed to represent systems containing software components as Software Bill of Materials (SBOMs).
 Additionally, SPDX supports AI, data, and security references,